tin2tin/Subtitle_Editor/README.md

 In the Sequencer sidebar, the Subtitle Editor tab can be found.
 Most functions are there, however the function for copying style properties can be found in the Text Strip tab.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/gbExt7N8OhA/0.jpg)](http://www.youtube.com/watch?v=gbExt7N8OhA)
-## Disclaimer
-This is an add-on in early development, so bugs will appear, and the design is not fully implemented yet.